SolidRusT/srt-inference-monitoring/README.md

 - Real-time performance monitoring
 - Metrics collection using Prometheus
-- Dashboard visualization with Flask
+- Dashboard visualization with Flask and Chart.js

 ## Configuration